 “Because they are people too.
 It’s somebody’s mom, dad, brother.
 And everyone has a story,” says Coon when asked why people should care.
 “When we’re super hungry the last thing you want is to struggle to eat.”

-Sutherland suggests people who don’t have a kitchen to prepare foods purchased with SNAP benefits search the internet for local hot meal providers.
+Sutherland suggests people who don’t have a kitchen to prepare foods purchased with SNAP benefits search the internet for local hot meal providers like Blanchet House.

 “If you have access to the internet, you can visit foodfinder.oregonfoodbank.org,” he says.
 “If you have access to a phone, you can call or text 211.”

-Every person deserves to eat hot, nutritious meals.
-For many people in Portland, this would not be possible without charity food providers and mutual aid groups.
+Every person deserves to eat hot, nutritious meals and for many people in Portland, this would not be possible without charity food providers and mutual aid groups.
 Food is central to human life on this planet and therefore should not be the cause of a daily struggle for anybody.

 Until the SNAP rules change, you can help by donating to your local charity kitchen or mutual aid group.
 They will help people in need get hot meals.